Stocks drift, bond yields jump after Japan surprises markets

 In Shanghai, stocks lost 1.1% after the World Bank cut its forecast for China’s economic growth this year to 2.7% from its June outlook of 4.3%.
 The bank cited repeated shutdowns of major cities to fight COVID-19 outbreaks.
 China now is relaxing some of its anti-COVID restrictions, but worries are rising that resulting breakouts of the virus could mean their own hits to the world’s second-largest economy.

-On Wall Street, stocks of energy-related companies were leading the way higher as oil prices ticked higher.
-Halliburton gained 4.2%, and Schlumberger rose 2.8%.
+On Wall Street, stocks of energy-related companies were leading as the price of U.S. oil settled 1.2% higher.
+Halliburton gained 3.2%, and Schlumberger rose 3.7%.

+Banks and technology stocks were among the gainers.
+JPMorgan Chase rose 0.8% and Adobe added 2.6%.